 includes medicines to decrease inflammation in your lungs.
 Medicines also open your airways and make it easier to breathe.
 The medicines may be inhaled, injected, or given as a pill.
 You may need medicine to relieve symptoms quickly and to prevent future attacks.
 Allergy shots may be given to help control allergies that trigger your asthma.

 Manage moderate or severe persistent asthma:

 - Follow your asthma action plan.
-This is a written plan that you and your healthcare provider create.
-It explains which medicine you need and when to change doses if needed.
-The plan also explains how you can monitor symptoms and use a peak flow meter.
-The meter measures how well air moves in and out of your lungs.
+This is a written plan that you and your asthma specialist create.
+It explains which medicine you need and when to change doses if necessary.
+It also explains how you can monitor symptoms and use a peak flow meter.
+The meter measures how well air moves out of your lungs.

 - Identify and avoid triggers.
 Keep your home free of pets, dust mites, cockroaches, and mold.

 - Manage other health conditions such as allergies, sinus problems, sleep apnea, or acid reflux.

 - Do not smoke, and avoid others who smoke.
 Nicotine and other chemicals in cigarettes and cigars can cause lung damage.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.